Combine Training

 We are also conveniently located near just about anything you could need during your Combine Prep experience including shopping, restaurants, sporting events, movie theaters, and just about any entertainment you can imagine.

-We specialize in working with players who need to have a great performance at the Combine or their Pro Day.
-This is not a vacation – this is a business trip.
 Training with us will ensure that you peak at the right time and have the kind of day that will turn heads.
 We are here to get excellent results, and that is exactly what has built our reputation as being one of the best Combine Prep programs in the country.
 If you want to perform your best when it matters the most, Impact Sports Performance is right for you.

-Please reach out directly to Jim Kielbaso at jim@impact-sportsperformance.com if you’d like more information.
+Please reach out directly to Jim Kielbaso at [email protected] if you’d like more information.

 I really enjoy training with Jim Kielbaso at Impact Sports Performance.
 He definitely understands what athletes need and his training methods work.
 If you get a chance to train with Jim or learn about his training methods, I absolutely recommend you take it.”